-Make a compound butter for an easy flavor upgradeiStock/cadamek
+Make a compound butter for an easy flavor upgrade

 If you’re trying to impress your company with a fancy meal, use up random ingredients before they go bad, or simply take your family dinner to another level, try making a compound butter spread, suggests chef Stefan Pickerel, flavor expert at The Spice & Tea Exchange.
 Compound butters are easy to throw together and instantly lend fresh, savory flavor to steak, fish, scones, pancakes, cornbread, waffles, chicken, or basically anything else you can think of.
 To make a compound butter, according to the Food Network, simply chop it into chunks and process it in a food processor with the ingredients of your choice, usually herbs, spices, cheese, citrus zest, or some combination thereof.
 Spoon it onto plastic wrap, roll it into a log, and chill before serving, or freeze for future use.
 Two of Pickerel’s favorite combinations are garlic pesto and raspberry and lavender butter (not as hard as it sounds!).

 If you’ve ever wondered whether it really matters what kind of butter you use, the answer is yes.
 Always use unsalted butter if possible, suggests chef Chris Nirschel of the New York Catering Service and former Food Network star.
 You can always add salt if needed, he says, but if you start with salted butter, especially if you’re baking something sweet, you could throw off the flavor profile.
 Plus, because different recipes call for different varieties of salt—kosher, Himalayan, table salt—it’s simply too easy for the salt in salted butter to overpower other flavors.
-(Here are signs you might be eating too much sodium.)
+You can get a little more help with these fixes for common cooking disasters.

 Unlike pastries or pie crust, most cookie and cake recipes call for room-temperature butter.
 But if you’re halfway through and just realized you forgot to take the butter out of the fridge, here’s an easy hack to soften butter quickly, courtesy of the editors at Lifehacker: Simply place the portion of butter you need on a small plate.
 Next, take a glass, fill it with hot water, and let it stand for about a minute.
 Dry the glass quickly and invert it over the butter.
 Let stand for another minute before removing the glass.
 Ta-da!
 You have perfectly softened, room-temperature butter in two minutes.
-(These clever substitutes for kitchen gadgets can help in a pinch.)
+In a pinch?
+These clever substitutes for kitchen gadgets can help.

 This is an old restaurant trick that will instantly fancify your dinner, according to Nirschel.
 The next time you’re making pasta, save some cooking water from the pot when you drain the pasta.
 Then simply add your pasta, the pasta water, and some cold, cut-up butter to the sauce and simmer for a few minutes before serving.
-If you love pasta, check out these tricks for making your diet more Mediterranean.
+Looking for a fast dinner during the week?
+Find out these food hacks for quick weeknight meals.

 It’s a fact of life that butter basically makes everything taste better, including (and especially) steak and poultry.
 However, because of butter’s above-mentioned low smoke point, you don’t want to sear meat in butter.
 (I’ve made this mistake before, and trust me…the end result is not worth the mess, the screaming smoke alarms, and the kitchen fire you’ll potentially start.)
 Instead, baste any seared meats or poultry with a pat of butter toward the end of the cooking process for a gorgeous finish that adds flavor and color to your main course.